HH-RDR-AI/chainflow/gui/landing/index.md

 {% capture content %}

-Orchestrator is in a core of GURU Platform Ecosystem powering up all connection and financial means of GURU Network:
+Orchestrator is in a core of GURU Framework Ecosystem powering up all connection and financial means of GURU Network:

 - Provides single execution context for variety of environments (on-chain/off-chain/user/AI interactions)
 - Seamlessly orchestrate multi-steps LLM/AI models using orchestration snippets catalog